It’s never easy to sell a house and Covid is not making things any simpler. But add into the mix a disability and then things start to get difficult.

 Does a potential buyer want to see urine pots and commodes, conveens and creams?
 These things are really best hidden.

 What about the person happily sitting in a hospital type bed?
-The fact that 95% of their time is spent their is no excuse.
+The fact that 95% of their time is spent there is no excuse.
 I know that four people topping and tailing in a bed looks very funny in ‘Charlie and The Chocolate Factory,’ But it’s less amusing to see one person in a hospital type bed when you are trying to view a room.

 ‘Don’t mind me.
 Pretend I’m not here.
 Sorry about the smell by the way.’

-Besides in these times of Social Distance, only 2 or 3 people are allowed in a house at a time.
+Besides in these times of Social Distancing, only 2 or 3 people are allowed in a house at a time.
 Out, out you go, into the cold and wet.
 Get dressed and ready then, hoist, slide, heave, whatever your method get into that wheelchair, wrap up warm and out you go.
 Then wheel around the block, around the park, hopefully not around the bend.

 You see being disabled adds a complication.
 You cannot just pop out when a viewing is due.
 These things need planning.
 Everything to do with being disabled is slower, more complex, more involved.
 For many of us we need help doing it.
 For a lot of us that help comes from our partners.
 The same partners who have to get tidied up for a viewing.
 The same partners already rushing around.